mvslovers/brexx370/docs/source/installation.rst

 BREXX/370 Hints
 ~~~~~~~~~~~~~~~

-Please make sure that your REXX files do not contain line numbering!
-They are not wiped out by BREXX/370 and therefore treated as the content
+- Make sure your REXX files do not have line numbers!
+They are not wiped away
-of the script.
-This lead to errors during interpretation, sometimes even
+  by BREXX/370 and are thus considered script content.
+This causes mistakes
+  during interpretation, and occasionally even system abends!
+To disable line
-system abends!
-Use UNNUM as a primary command in the RFE editor to
+  numbering and delete existing numbers, use UNNUM as a primary command in the
-switch line numbering off and remove existing numbers.
+  RFE or RPF Editor.

-If the BREXX/370 call leads to an S106 Abend, the most likely reason is
+- If the BREXX/370 call leads to an S106 Abend, the most likely reason is the
-the creation of a new extent in `SYS2.LINKLIB` during the installation
+  creation of a new extent in SYS2.LINKLIB during the installation process.
+Its
-process.
-Its size and number of extents are loaded during IPL and kept
+  size and number of extents are loaded during IPL and kept while MVS is up and
-while MVS is up and running.
-The creation of new extents will therefore
-not be discovered.
+  running.
+The creation of new extents will therefore not be discovered.

-You can either re-IPL your system or better REORG SYS2.LINKLIB with
+  - You can either re-IPL your system or better
-IEBCOPY.
+  - REORG SYS2.LINKLIB with IEBCOPY